ijnek/nao_interfaces-docs/index.rst

 The :ref:`msgs` page explains all msg classes.

-The :ref:`joint_indexes` page explains how to handle NAO joints in detail.
+The :ref:`joints` page explains how to handle NAO joints in detail.

 .. toctree::
    :hidden: